madisonksharp/beast-startup/README.md

   - placeholder for number of days in habit streak stored in database
 - **profile.html page**
   - new image
-  - placeholder for Avatar, username, name,and list of buddies stored in database
+  - placeholder for Avatar, username, name, and list of buddies stored in database

 ### Notes